 As far as I can tell, summer living foods sadhana has a lot to do with winter.
 Those of you involved in growing or foraging food are familiar with the ridiculous bounty available right now.
-I grew up learning about canning, which destroys prana, enzymes and nutrients.
-With the dehydrator and small batch pickling you can can preserve your nutrients for times of scarcity.
+I grew up learning about canning, which destroys prana, enzymes, and nutrients.
+With the dehydrator and small-batch pickling, you can preserve your nutrients for times of scarcity.
 I’m mostly drying this year… because it’s crazy easy.

 Here is my mid-summer kitchen sadhana.
 I hope it inspires you to MAKE YOUR OWN!

 De-Stem & Dehydrate at 110 degrees, until crisp:

 Once the leaves are dry you may choose to put them in a coffee grinder or vitamix to make a powder.
 Store in a dark glass jar in a cool cupboard.

 Add a teaspoon of this powder to your smoothies in the winter.

 If you want to start harvesting wild greens, my go-to guy is Sergei Boutenko.
 Learn how to identify lambsquarters in minutes.
 Michael Pollan, author of In Defense of Food, advocates for Americans to eat more wild plants, and names lambs quarters and purslane “two of the most nutritious plants in the world.”
 For those who don’t know purslane – it’s a leading source of absorbable omega 3’s.
 Who knew?

 Drying local leaves, flowers, and berries (or rose hips) in summer & early fall will give you the nutrients to attune your immune system come winter.
 When you have a dehydrator you can keep your local nutrients accessible all winter long…and it’s free!

 Here is what is in my winter tea mix.
 Dry a big bunch or two of the following:

 Once dried, gently crush it to tea-leaf size, and store in a dark jar, or vacuum seal it.